 What is an Integrated Shield Plan?

 Integrated Shield Plans offer an additional layer of coverage on top of your mandatory MediShield Life plan.
-They cover care up to standard single rooms at private hospitals such as Mount Elizabeth Hospitals.
+They cover care up to standard single rooms at private hospitals such as Gleneagles Hospital, Mount Elizabeth Hospitals, and Parkway East Hospital.

 If you have an Integrated Shield Plan (with a full rider), you have the freedom to select the doctor you wish to see, enjoy the privacy of staying in a single room during your treatment, and full coverage on medical costs before, during, and even after your hospitalisation.